 Cooperative intelligence (CI) \cite{dafoe2021cooperative, dafoe2020open} is expected to facilitate next-generation networks by establishing collaboration among various communication-related intelligent equipment.
 Multi-agent reinforcement learning (MARL) is a popular approach for achieving CI in addressing sequential problems in communication \cite{zhang2019multi}, such as adaptive routing and resource allocation \cite{yuan2020dynamic}.
 Because MARL enables effective collaboration among agents through cooperative learning, leading to more efficient and effective communication.}{1, 5, 6}{}

-Although CI provides several benefits in communication, various challenges emerge when deployed in the real world.
-The first challenge is to achieve coordination among intelligent devices.
-Notably, cooperative learning, such as cooperative multi-agent reinforcement learning (MARL) \cite{zhang2019multi}, has been exploited to address this challenge.
-Next, privacy concern is a prominent issue because existing schemes of cooperative learning are achieved by data and information sharing.
+Privacy concern is a prominent issue for MARL because it heavily relies on information sharing.
 For example, in aerial base station control, drones need to move cooperatively to achieve given goals (e.g., offer emergency communication).
 Due to privacy concerns, drones may be unwilling to share their data/information directly for cooperation (e.g., in-drone videos and movement trajectory).
 Another example is collaborative network management with edge controllers \cite{yuan2020dynamic}, in which edge information (e.g., customer locations, requirements, and feedback) is private.
 As a result, privacy issues become a major obstacle to the deployment of MARL to achieve CI. \Reptwo{ However, privacy protection in MARL is complex due to interdependent learning among heterogeneous agents, which differ in observation range, action space, learning algorithms, communication, and objectives. }{1}{}